hiperhealth/hiperhealth/docs/informed_consent.md

 ### HIPAA Authorization Elements (US-specific)

+- **Authorized discloser:** [Name/class of person(s) authorized to use/disclose the PHI]
 I authorize the use and disclosure of my Protected Health Information (PHI) as described below.
-Please initial and sign each line to confirm your HIPAA Authorization.
+Please initial each bullet and sign below to confirm your HIPAA Authorization.

 - **Description of PHI:** [Describe PHI to be used/disclosed]
 - **Recipients:** [List recipients of PHI]